Multisensory Experimental Filmmaking (Online)

 - An ability to develop ideas for an individual project, focusing primarily on experimental and multisensory physical/digital work.

 Please note that this course is not designed to be a practical filmmaking course with tutorials on how to develop students’ personal projects.
-It rather is a course which offers students the opportunity to experiment with the ideas, concepts, aesthetics and theories discussed during the sessions by applying them in the development of a small, personal project if students wish to do so.
-No one should feel obliged to carry out a personal project if they do not want to.
+It rather is a course which offers students the opportunity to experiment with the ideas, concepts, aesthetics, and theories discussed during the sessions by applying them in the development of a short multisensory film, video or personal project in the event students wish to do so.
+No one should feel obliged to develop a personal project if they do not wish to.

 Students will be free to use any video camera (including mobile phones) and sound recording system of their choice and there is no other equipment needed.